LSI first, range chemistry second

 The Langelier Saturation Index (LSI) is a formula for measuring how balanced water is, based on the saturation equilibrium of calcium carbonate (CaCO3).
 We elaborate on LSI in many other articles if you would like to take a few minutes to dive deeper:

 The importance of the LSI cannot be understated.
-It's the physical equilibrium that water craves.
-Water never read pool industry textbooks, and does not care about individual chemistry factors; only people do.
-In our opinion, the LSI is the internationally-best-known index for measuring this equilibrium.
-And this equilibrium we're talking about–the saturation of calcium carbonate in water–is driven by laws of physics.
-It's not an opinion.
+Water will never read pool industry textbooks and it does not care about individual chemistry factors.
+It cares about equilibrium of calcium carbonate saturation.
+The LSI is the internationally-best-known index for measuring this equilibrium.
+So pay attention to it!
 LSI balance is what water wants.

 The LSI Factors